 Two program options exist at the Associate Degree level: (1) Generic Option; and (2) LPN-RN Completion Option.
-All students may be required to do a day, evening and/or weekend clinical rotation depending on clinical agency/faculty availability.
+All students may be required to do a day, evening and/or weekend clinical rotation depending on clinical/faculty availability.

-All nursing courses must be completed within four (4) years of the date of entry into the first nursing course.
-Students may be readmitted to the nursing program only once during the four years..
+All nursing courses for the Generic Option must be completed within four (4) years of the date of entry into the first nursing course.
+Students may be readmitted to the nursing program only once during the four years.
 Readmission will depend on, among other factors, clinical/faculty availability.
 Transfer credit will depend on course content, applicability to the nursing program, grade earned and length of time since completion.

 Selection for admission is determined by a cumulative point system that is based on high school level prerequisite courses and grades, applicable college courses and grades and the TEAS exam scores.
 References are considered critical to the admission process and are evaluated.

 As a pre-clinical requirement, students will be required to undergo and successfully meet the Nursing Department's criteria for a criminal background check and drug and alcohol screening.
 No student will be exempt from this process.
 Students are provided with procedural and cost information subsequent to admission to the nursing program and are responsible for all costs associated with these testing procedures.
 Drug and alcohol screening is required prior to clinical and randomly throughout the program.